Eat healthy, varied and delicious food without deprivation

-Olive oil, fresh vegetables, long summer evenings at the table—the mere thought of Mediterranean cuisine evokes vacation feelings.
+Olive oil, fresh vegetables, long summer evenings around the table – the mere thought of Mediterranean cuisine evokes holiday feelings.
 But it's not just a feast for the senses.
-Numerous studies show that this diet can have far-reaching positive effects on our health.
+Numerous studies show that this way of eating can have far-reaching positive effects on our health.

-So what is really behind it – and how can you enjoy Mediterranean food without having to move to the Mediterranean?
+So what's really behind it – and how can you enjoy Mediterranean cuisine without having to move to the Mediterranean?

 1. Protection against diseases

 The Mediterranean diet is based on fresh vegetables, legumes, whole grains, fruits, nuts, and high-quality vegetable oils.
-Researchers have found that this mix may reduce the risk of various chronic diseases and even be linked to a longer life expectancy (1).
+Researchers have found that this mix may reduce the risk of various chronic diseases and could even be associated with a longer life expectancy (1).

-👉 In everyday life, this means: Those who regularly rely on these ingredients support their body in the long term with a wide range of protective plant substances.
+👉 In everyday life, this means: Those who regularly use these ingredients support their body in the long term with a wide range of protective plant substances.

 2. Weight management without diet stress